woodendoors7/MinecraftStatusPinger/README.md

 ## Getting started
 ### Requirements
-- NodeJS (used to run JavaScript code)
+- NodeJS or Deno (used to run JavaScript code)
 - NPM (used to install Node packages)

 ### Installation